Buy/Renew Used Bike Insurance Policy Online

 On top of it, the traffic and roads are pathetic, which makes securing yourself and your bike with a bike insurance almost inevitable.

 What is a Second-hand Bike Insurance?

-Just like any other two-wheeler insurance, second-hand bike insurance is one that protects one from damages and losses caused to a third-parties and oneself.
+Just like any other two-wheeler insurance, second-hand bike insurance is one that protects one from damage and losses caused to third-parties and oneself.

-To keep away the financial burden of repairs and treatment after injury, due to an accident, we need bike insurance.
+To keep away the financial burden of repairs and treatment after injury due to an accident, we need bike insurance.
 Use Bike Insurance Calculator to get the premium for your second hand bike insurance.

 Transfer the Bike Ownership and Insurance

 The ownership of the second-hand bike will be yours only when the RC of the vehicle reads your name.
 So, before you take off for your first ride around town, make sure all the relevant papers are in your name.